martinsbruveris/tensorflow-image-models/README.md

 that the number of available architectures will grow over time.
 For now it contains vision transformers (ViT and DeiT) and ResNets.

-This work would now have been possible wihout Ross Wightman's `timm` library and the work on PyTorch/TensorFlow interoperability in HuggingFace's `transformer` repository.
+This work would not have been possible wihout Ross Wightman's `timm` library and the work on PyTorch/TensorFlow interoperability in HuggingFace's `transformer` repository.
 I tried to make sure all source material is acknowledged.
 Please let me know if I have missed something.